ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 This epic introduces a new lightweight service to handle authentication concerns while preserving the boundary between file services and auth concerns like user IDs and roles.

-All UCS actions will require a Work Order Token (WOT), which can only be created from existing Work Packages in the Work Package Service (WPS) based on claims in the Claims Repository Service (CRS).
-We don't want Data Stewards interacting directly with the CRS to create the claim, but the UCS likewise shouldn't be responsible for creating the claim.
-Recognizing that enabling file uploads and creating the upload claim are bundled actions, we will instead delegate these things to a new service, the UOS.
+All publicly expose UCS endpoints will require a Work Order Token (WOT), which can only be created from existing Work Packages in the Work Package Service (WPS) based on claims in the Claims Repository Service (CRS).
+We don't want Data Stewards interacting directly with the CRS to create claims, but the UCS shouldn't be aware of claims or user identities either.
+Recognizing that enabling file uploads and creating upload claims are bundled actions, we will instead delegate these things to a new service, the UOS.
 Data Stewards will query the UOS HTTP API to enable uploads for a new study (i.e. create a new `UploadContext`) and create the required upload claims for the user.